ndjerrou/BULMA/README.md

 Last but not least, we really appreciate the responsivness of the framework regardless the components or elements you use

-Live version of this repo (HERE)[]
+Live version of this repo (HERE)[https://raw.githack.com/ndjerrou/BULMA/master/index.html]

-You definitely have to give it a try !
+_You definitely have to give it a try !_

+Nissim DJERROUDI - @ndjerrou